frontenddogma/web-development-glossary/manuscript/s.md

 Symbol
 : A primitive data type whose instances have a unique human-readable form.
 Symbols can be used as identifiers.
 In some programming languages, they are called atoms.
 Uniqueness is enforced by holding symbols in a symbol table.
 The most common use of symbols by programmers is for performing language reflection (particularly for callbacks).&nbsp;[†](#w-symbol)

+Symfony
+: A PHP web application framework and set of reusable PHP components and libraries.
+Symfony was released in 2005.&nbsp;[†](#w-symfony) ℹ︎&nbsp;[symfony.com](https://symfony.com/)

 Synchronized Multimedia Integration Language
 : A markup language to describe multimedia presentations.
 SMIL defines markup for timing, layout, animations, visual transitions, and media embedding, among other things.
 SMIL allows presenting media items such as text, images, video, audio, links to other SMIL presentations, and files from multiple web servers.
 SMIL markup is written in XML, and has similarities to HTML.
 SMIL 1.0 became a W3C standard in 1999, SMIL 2.0 in 2001, and SMIL 3.0 in 2008.&nbsp;[†](#w-smil) ℹ︎&nbsp;[w3.org/TR/SMIL3](https://www.w3.org/TR/SMIL3/)